THE FABULOUS RUTLAND WEEKEND TELEVISION EPISODE GUIDE

 a baffling array of documentaries, interview programs, songs, sketches,

-and other nonsense, all
+and other nonsense,

 in an endearingly daffy comedic style.
 The first series opening titles